bitjockey42/nlp_dev_container/README.md

 ## Usage

-### Starting the container
+### Starting the container (Host)

-For a container with GPU access, Python 3, and Jupyter lab:
+On the host machine, start a container with GPU access, Python 3, and Jupyter lab:

 ```bash
 ./setup.sh -j -g -py3 -n nlp_dev